AidanFarhi/AidanFarhi/README.md

 - 👋 Hi, I’m @AidanFarhi | Data Engineer @ JPMorgan Chase & Co.
 - 👀 I’m interested in Data Engineering, Cloud Engineering, Machine Learning, IOT, and Cybersecurity.
-- 🌱 I’m currently learning Cloud Engineering and Python.
+- 🌱 I’m currently learning Go, SQL, and AWS.

 <!---
 AidanFarhi/AidanFarhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.